add-ons/plugin.video.vrt.nu/README.md

 - Track the programs you follow
 - List all videos alphabetically by program, by category or by channel
-- Watch live streams from Eén, Canvas, Ketnet en Ketnet Junior
+- Watch live streams from Eén, Canvas, Ketnet and Ketnet Junior
 - Discover recently added or soon offline content
 - Browse the online TV guides or search VRT NU